dumbmatter/backboard/README.md

 Also Edge has a buggy IndexedDB implementation in general, so you might run into errors caused by that.

 **Safari**: [who the fuck knows.](http://www.raymondcamden.com/2014/09/25/IndexedDB-on-iOS-8-Broken-Bad/)

+## Error Handling

+Error handling in IndexedDB is kind of complicated.
+An error in an individual operation (like an `add` when an object with that key already exists) triggers an error event at the request level which then bubbles up to the transaction and then the database.
+So the same error might appear in 3 different places, of course assuming that you're listening in all 3 places and that you don't manually stop the event propagation in one of the event handlers.
+Then you also have to worry about the distinction between error and abort events and about errors that happen only at the transaction and database levels (quick quiz: when you go over the disk space quota, is that an error or abort event, and at which level(s) does it occur?).
+So yeah... as you can imagine, a lot of the time, people don't really understand how all that works, and that can lead to errors being inadvertently missed.

+Backboard removes some of that complexity (or call it "flexibilty" if you want to be more positive) at the expense of becoming slightly more opinionated.
+There's basically 3 things you have to know.

+1. Errors in read/write operations don't bubble up.
+They just cause the promise for that operation to be rejected.
+This is because, as in all promise-based code, you should be chaining them together so errors don't get lost.
+For example:

+            return db.players.put(x1)
+                .then(db.players.add(x2))
+                .then(db.players.get(4))
+                .then(player => console.log(player));
+                .catch(err => console.error(err)); // Logs an error from any of the above functions

+2. If a transaction is aborted due to an error, the transaction promise is rejected.
+However if a transaction is manually aborted by calling `tx.abort()`, the transaction promise is not rejected.

+        return db.tx('players', 'readwrite', tx => {
+                return tx.players.put(x1)
+                    .then(tx.players.add(x2))
+                    .then(tx.players.get(4))
+                    .then(player => console.log(player));
+                    .catch(err => console.error(err));
+            })
+            .catch(err => console.error(err)); // Will contain an AbortError if the transaction aborts

+    Also, if a request in a transaction fails, it always aborts the transaction.
+You can't use `event.preventDefault()` in the request's event handler to still commit the transaction like you can in the raw IndexedDB API.
+If someone actually uses this feature, we can think about how to add it, but I've never used it.

+3. Once the database connection is open, basically no errors propagate down to the database object.
+There are two exceptions, **and you almost definitely want to handle these cases in your app**.
+First, `QuotaExceededError`s, which happen when your app uses too much disk space.
+In the raw IndexedDB API, you get a `QuotaExceededError` in a transaction's abort event, which then bubbles up to the database's abort event.
+IMHO, this is a very special type of abort because you probably do want to have some kind of central handling of quota errors, since you likely don't want to add that kind of logic to every single transaction.
+So I made quota aborts special: all other aborts appear as rejected transactions, but quota aborts trigger an event at the database level.
+Listen to them like this:

+        const cb = event => {
+            // Do whatever you want here, such as displaying a notification that this error is probably caused by https://code.google.com/p/chromium/issues/detail?id=488851
+        };
+        db.on('quotaexceeded', cb);

+    There is a similar `db.off` function you can use to unsubscribe, like `db.off('quotaexceeded', cb);`.

+    The one other event you can listen to is the `versionchange` event, which you get when another instance of the database is trying to upgrade, such as in another tab.
+At a minimum, you probably want to close the connection so the upgrade can proceed:

+        db.on('versionchange', () => db.close());

+    Additionally, you can do things like saving data, reloading the page, etc. This is exactly the same as the `versionchange` event in the raw IndexedDB API.

+That's it!
+I guess that is still a lot of text to describe error handling, so it's still kind of complicated.
+But I think it's less complicated than the raw IndexedDB API, and it does everything I want it to.
+Hopefully you feel the same way.

+## API

+Todo